dexterbrian/insightly/README.md

 Run the project

 # Context
-You're part of a development team for a company which was hired by a University to create a specific software, that will assist distant learning professors.
+You're part of a development team for a company that was hired by the University to create a specific software that will assist distant learning professors.
-At first your team was asked to do a simpler task: to make it possible for anyone who accesses the software to be able to create a questionnaire, where each question contains:
+At first, your team was requested to do the following task: to make it possible for anyone who accesses the software to be able to create a questionnaire, where each question contains:
+- Multiple answers (More than two).
-- A "Yes" or "No" answer.
+- A weight with 3 different values.
-- A value between 0.25 and 1 point.
-- One right answer (which attributes the point to the user).
+- One right answer.

 ## Fullstack
 Your team leader provides you with the following tasks to be worked on as a full-stack developer:
 - All the necessary routes to enable the creation of the questionnaire.
 - The MongoDB/mongoose manipulations to supply the routes.
-- Proceed with the HTML page manipulations.
+- The HTML page to manipulate and see the questionnaire.
+- The pages needs to be responsive.

-*Also, it was asked that if possible, to make the questionnaire appear on a page, which at the end it can show the results for the user.*
+*Also, it was asked that if possible, to make the questionnaire appear on a page, which at the end it can show the results for the user based on the weight of the answers.*

 ## Tester
 Your team leader asked you to develop the following tasks: